Frequently Asked Questions About the Master's Program

 If I took the GRE once, do I have to retake it?

 GRE scores are only valid for 5 years.
 You can retake the test to improve your score as often as you would like and the best set of scores (V + Q) is considered.

 Who should write my letters of recommendation?

 Professional letters which speak to an applicant's potential for graduate study are highly valued.
 Such letters typically come from university faculty members who can comment on research, writing or other academic performance indicators.
 Personal letters from family members are strongly discouraged.

 Do I need to have research experience to apply?

 No. While many students have completed independent research projects (e.g., senior honors thesis), it is not a requirement for admission.
 Research interests and research-related goals are viewed very positively in the admission process as well as previous experiences with research.

-Should I plan to meet with the Program Coordinator prior to applying?
+Should I plan to meet with the Director of Training prior to applying?

 Not necessarily.
-The internet provides a good deal of information about the program, profession and application procedures.
+The internet provides a good deal of information about the program, profession, and application procedures.
 You should carefully review these resources and determine the benefit of attempting to schedule a meeting.
-It is a common misperception that making a personal connection with the Program Coordinator offers applicants some benefit with the review process.
+It is a common misperception that making a personal connection with the Director of Training offers applicants some benefit with the review process.
 The Counseling Psychology program faculty prefer that applicants delay their on campus visits until the interview day.
 During this day, prospective students are offered a good deal of attention and exposed to faculty, staff, students, and the Hattiesburg area.
-Such attention cannot be afforded to each applicant individually prior to applying.

 Can I tour the campus?